dirckvdende/image-stacker/README.md

-# concat-images
+# Image stacker

-Web app to concatenate images
+Stack/concatenate images using this web app.